 In September 2021, we entered into a sales agreement, the Open Sale Agreement, with Jefferies LLC and SVB Securities LLC, as sales agents, to establish an at-the-market offering program ("ATM Program"), relating to the sale, from time to time, of our common shares.
-For the six months ended June 30, 2024, we did not issue any common shares through the ATM Program.
+For the nine months ended September 30, 2024, we did not issue any common shares through the ATM Program.

-In July 2024 we announced that we entered into a new license agreement with Glaxosmithkline Biologicals SA ("GSK").
+In July 2024, we entered into a new license agreement with Glaxosmithkline Biologicals SA ("GSK").
 Following completion of customary closing conditions, as well as certain antitrust and regulatory approvals, the agreement was closed on July 11, 2024.
 Since 2020, GSK and CureVac have worked together to develop mRNA vaccines for infectious diseases.
 Through this collaboration, GSK and CureVac currently have vaccine candidates for seasonal influenza and COVID-19 and avian influenza in clinical development.
 All candidates are based on CureVac's proprietary second-generation mRNA backbone.
 Under the terms of the new agreement, GSK will assume full control of developing and manufacturing these candidate vaccines.
 GSK will have worldwide rights to commercialize the candidate vaccines.
-CureVac will receive an upfront payment of €400 million and up to an additional €1,050 million in development, regulatory and sales milestones as well as tiered royalties in the high single to low teens range.
+CureVac received an upfront payment of €400 million in August 2024 and may receive up to an additional €1,050 million in development, regulatory and sales milestones as well as tiered royalties in the high single to low teens range.
 The new agreement replaces all previous financial considerations from the prior collaboration agreement between GSK and CureVac.
-We received the €400 million upfront payment in August 2024.